farrajota/project-serverless-etl-pipeline/README.md

 This will run all unit tests inside the `tests/` folder.

-> Note: pytest module is require to run the tests.
+> Note: `pytest` module is required to run the tests.

 # License